theKAKAN/thekakan.github.io/content/about.md

-Hope you liked this website and my (_probably_) really bad introduction.
+Hope you liked this website and my introduction.

-See ya!
+See ya soon!